liquidx/webviewscreensaver/README.md

 Passing in a negative time value e.g. `-1` will notify the screensaver to remain on that website indefinitely.

 Need some website ideas?
-Check out suggestions in the [examples](examples.md) section.
+Check out suggestions in the [examples](examples.json). (feel free to suggest others)

+The example file can also be used with the **fetch URLs** feature: `https://raw.githubusercontent.com/liquidx/webviewscreensaver/master/examples.json`

 Local **absolute** paths can also be used as an address with or without the `file://` schema.